gaultier/blog/how_to_make_your_own_static_site_generator.md

 When a user types in the search box, the content of all articles is linearly searched with `indexOf()`.
 Since this very likely is implemented with SIMD, it is lightning fast.
 Then, for each match, the link to the article, as well as surrounding text, is shown.

+## Drafts

+Some site generators have a `drafts` folder, or some metadata field at the beginning of the article e.g. `Draft: true`, to write an article that is not yet publicly accessible.

+I just create a new Git branch when I want to write a new article.
+The new article is created and written as any other article.

+Whenever the branch is merged, the article will appear on Github pages, which uses the files on the master branch.

+I think that's just the easiest way to do it, the site generator does not need to model drafts in any way.

 ## Live reloading